Skip to main content?

 Architecture for Humanity’s hallmark was its sensitivity to sustainability and community needs.
 One of its most recognized collaborations is a series of sports and education centers for the Football for Hope Movement, which uses football as a tool for reconciliation in post-conflict areas and as a draw to get disadvantaged youth to participate in life skills and job training.
 The Kimisagara Football for Hope Centre, in Kigali, Rwanda, was designed with a focus on sustainability: concrete was minimized and replaced where possible with local stone, brick, and compressed earth.
 A large shading roof, which extends over activity areas, harnesses rainwater that is filtered for potability.
 The football pitch also collects rainwater used for flushing toilets, washing clothes, and irrigating the landscape.
 Water storage and filtration facilities were constructed from shipping containers.
 Solar-powered LED lights allow the center to be safe at night.
 Architecture for Humanity designed the football pitch and community center so that they connect to and activate a pedestrian walkway along a nearby canal; this makes the center accessible from the dense residential core and allows better access to this water source and the informal vendor areas and public spaces that line it.

-Architecture for Humanity works against the one-size-fits-all attitude prevalent in post-disaster reconstruction.
+Architecture for Humanity worked against the one-size-fits-all attitude prevalent in post-disaster reconstruction.
 For the Biloxi Model Home program, implemented in Mississippi after Hurricane Katrina, the group paired families with a team of designers to work side-by-side on new homes that were affordable and sustainable but personalized.
 For example, Architecture for Humanity devised a shifted, double bungalow design that wraps around an oak tree in the center of a property owned by the Nguyen family, which included four teenage children.
 The tree had been the site of family cookouts and the wraparound design allowed this tradition to continue on the shared deck (the original house had floated 50 feet down the street).

 Work in the Gulf Coast produced one of Architecture for Humanity’s hallmarks: starting reconstruction projects by building a “design center” that serves as a one-stop resource for the affected community, providing access to everything from financial assistance to design services.
 Shaped by the communities they serve, these design centers can take on surprising forms: in northern Japan, a wish from fishermen for a place to get “hot noodles and a beer” prompted Architecture for Humanity’s team to build a beer garden from reclaimed materials, which became a space where residents came together to discuss reconstruction.